-- 20. Students must attempt all assessments on time as scheduled in the Subject Learning Guide.
-The submission date for written assessment should be expressed in semester week number as well as a specified day, date and cut off time.
-The assessment cut-off time is 5pm and any submission made after 5pm will be considered as a next-day submission. - 21.
-All written assessments should be submitted online through the Institute's Learning Management System and include an originality report generated by the plagiarism detection software available on the Institute's Learning Management System. - 22.
-Regardless of lecturer requests for hard copy submission, all written assessment must be uploaded to the Subject website by the due date and time.
+- 21. Students must attempt all assessments on time as scheduled in the Subject Learning Guide.
+The submission date for written assessment should be expressed in the semester week number as well as a specified day, date and cut-off time.
+The assessment cut-off time is 5 pm and any submission made after 5 pm will be considered as a next-day submission. - 22.
+All written assessments should be submitted online through the Institute's Learning Management System and include an originality report generated by the plagiarism detection software available on the Institute's Learning Management System.
+For details, please refer to the AIIHE Student Academic Integrity Policy and Procedure. - 23.
+Regardless of lecturer requests for hard copy submission, all written assessments must be uploaded to the Subject website by the due date and time.
 In the case of unexpected difficulty in uploading assignments, the student must email the assignment as an attachment to the lecturer to demonstrate on-time submission.
 The lecturer's email contact is available in the Subject Learning Guide.